What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Tanzania does have a large Muslim population, so consideration is needed, but on the whole a woman travelling alone should be fine

-• Drugs, cigarettes and alcohol: Aside from cheap plentiful beer, grass - just like in most of Africa - can normally always be found, especially on Zanzibar Island.
+• Local poisons for the body: Aside from cheap plentiful beer, grass can normally always be found where there are many tourists, especially on Zanzibar Island.

 *Miss at your peril: Kenya or Tanzania Safari and Islands - 'Highlight of Independent Travel'

-• Lowlights: The associated price tags of some of the above.
-Transportation (although not notably bad for the region, is still hard work), overland buses and compound (pronominally white faces and very unAfrican) nature of many of the popular accommodation spots.
+Lowlights: The associated price tags of some of the above.
+Transportation (although not notably bad for the region), is still hard work, overland buses and compound (predominately white faces and very unAfrican) nature of many of the popular accommodation spots.

 It is not easy to describe white water rafting on the Nile because since companies (Adrift was the first, NRE came latter) started operating back in 1996 the 'experience' has changed as the water level has changed due to the construction of dams.
 The effect of these dams has been to raise the water level and cause some of the better rapids (the amazing 'silver back' for example will probably be history by the time you read this) to disappear.
 However, even with the new big dam you can still raft, only the route has been pushed further down the Nile from Jinga.